graviraja/machine-comprehension/README.md

 - Create the input mask, indicating upto where the input is present and where the padding is.
 - Indicate whether the document span is containing the answer or not by checking the positions.
 - Create the `InputFeatures` using the above data.

+### Training

+There are various types of BERT models available

+-   BERT base, uncased
+-   BERT base, cased
+-   BERT large, uncased
+-   BERT large, cased

+I choose the BERT base, uncased model for training.

+Once the model is downloaded and the data is converted into features, we can train the model.

+Main steps involved in training are:
+- Create a sampler for the train data
+- Create a dataloader using the sampler and train data
+- Create a optimizer for updating the model params
+- `CrossEntropyLoss` is the loss used
+- The loss function is already implemented in `BertForQuestionAnswering` class.
+- Train the model
+- Save the trained model, and the configuration used.

+### Evaluation